DaveMelkani/dsc241-report/README.md

 # Medical Cost Prediction in the United States
 ## DSC 241 – Statistical Models | Winter 2026 Final Project
 **Authors:** Dave Melkani & Eric Ness

+---
-This repository contains the final project for **DSC 241: Statistical Models (Winter 2026)**.
+###### This repository contains the final project for **DSC 241: Statistical Models (Winter 2026)**.
 The objective is to effectively predict individual medical insurance charges from demographic and health attributes, and to interpret the results using a progression of statistical models.
-The data for this project comes from https://www.kaggle.com/datasets/mirichoi0218/insurance/data
 ---
 ## Problem Statement
 > *How do we effectively predict individual medical insurance charges from demographics and health attributes, and how do we interpret these results?*